rehanguha/rehanguha.github.io/_posts/2020-08-29-overview-clp.md

 ---
 layout: post
 title: Overview of Container Loading Problem
-excerpt: "Staring guide for Container Loading Problem.
-It covers the basic theoretical concepts to kickstart with this problem."
+excerpt: "Staring guide for Container Loading Problems.
+It covers the basic theoretical concepts to kickstart with this problem.
+The blog talks about the problem space, minimization problem, maximization problem and multiple constraints for the problems."
 categories: [Theory, Optimization, Reference]
 tags: [CLP, Optimization, Concept]
 share: true